openedup/spec/v1/spec.md

 ### `POST` /security/auth/pw
 <a id="op-post-security-auth-pw" />

+> Issues a new auth token

-Issues a new auth token, if sucessfully authorized
+Issues a new authentication token, if successfully authorized